mseddon/cl-jslib/README.md

 # CL-JSLIB

-A small Javascript runtime for the Common Lisp standard library.
+A small JavaScript runtime for the Common Lisp standard library.

 ## About

-`CL-JSLIB` is an experimental implementation of the Common Lisp standard library.
+`CL-JSLIB` is an implementation of the Common Lisp standard library.
 It's purpose is to provide a small, native implementation suitable for interfacing with a JS hosted Common Lisp environment.
 Currently the minified / gzipped bundle size sits under 8k.

+## Rationale

+A highly influential precursor to Common Lisp was MacLisp, from 1966 to well into the early 80s.
+Memory and cpu cycles at the time were not cheap, and so it was built in two layers.
+A small, fast assembly core, and a higher level compiler.

+Common Lisp is not a big language.
+By leveraging as much as possible from JavaScript, while maintaining absolute compatibility, the majority of the language can be implemented performantly, and idiomatically.

+`CL-JSLIB` aims to be the smallest, fastest, ANSI compliant Common Lisp runtime library in JavaScript.
+It is suitable for integration into interpreters and compilers.
+It's goal is to act as the backbone to some of the smallest Common Lisp systems in JavaScript, and inspiration for future, faster implementations.

+## Status

+`CL-JSLIB` is currently in alpha development.
+While there is support for a lot of the Common Lisp runtime, it is not yet ready for production.
+PRs welcome!.

 ## Quickstart